Tim Renton

-Ronald Timothy Renton, Baron Renton of Mount Harry, PC, DL (28 May 1932 – 25 August 2020) was a British Conservative politician.
+Ronald Timothy Renton, Baron Renton of Mount Harry, PC, DL (28 May 1932 – 25 August 2020) was a British Conservative Party politician.

 Early life

 Tim Renton, who rarely used his first name of Ronald, was born in London.
-He won scholarships to Eton College and Magdalen College, Oxford, and graduated with a first-class degree in History.
+He attended Sunningdale School and then Eton, where he was a King's Scholar.
+He was an undergraduate at Magdalen College, Oxford on the Roberts Gawen scholarship, and earned a first-class degree in History.

 Parliamentary career

 After unsuccessfully contesting Sheffield Park in 1970, he was Conservative Member of Parliament for Mid-Sussex from 1974 to 1997.